turingschool/front-end-curriculum/lessons/module-1/json-and-localstorage.md

 <article data-name="cookie"></article>
 ```

-And now in our javascript we can access that article using it's data attribute.
+And now in our JavaScript we can access that article using it's data attribute.

 ```js
 var article = document.querySelector('article');